 For more detailed steps and best practices, please see our Knowledge Base.

-1. For Developers: Configure the SDK
+1. Configure the In-App Experience

 This setting will ensure your users are automatically redirected to the new conversation window when they send a message.
 This matches the natural flow of a conversation and sets the expectation that they are entering a live chat.